wp-plugins/youtube-channel/readme.txt

 If you like this extension and you find it useful, please rate it on the right side.

 = Features =
-* Display latest video from YouTube channel, favorites or playlist
+* Display latest videos from YouTube channel, favorites or playlist
 * Option to get random video from resources mentioned above
-* Set custom widget title
+* Responsive (one full width video per row) or video wall
+* Preferred aspect ratio relative to width (16:9, 16:10 and 4:3)
+* Custom width for video embeded object (default is 306px)
 * Enhanced Privacy
-* Preferred aspect ratio relative to width (16:9, 16:10 and 4:3)
-* Custom width for video embeded object (default is 220px)
-* Choose to display video as thumbnail, HTML5 (iframe), HTML5 Asynchronous (iframe2), Flash (object) or chromeless video
+* Choose to display video as thumbnail, HTML5 (iframe), HTML5 Asynchronous (iframe2), Flash (object) or Chromeless video
-* Thumbnail mode is responsive and opens video in lightbox
+* Thumbnail mode opens video in lightbox
 * Custom caching timeout
 * Optimized gdata feeds
-* Option to enable autoplay video
-* Option to hide video controls
-* Option to hide video info
-* Option to show video title on top of the video
-* Option to show video description below video
-* Option to hide annotations from video
-* Option to use light controls theme
-* Set custom text for link to channel
+* Optional video autoplay with optional muted audio
-* Option to show link to channel
+* Show customized link to channel below videos
-* Option to use target="_blank" instead of javascript window.open() for chanel link in new tab/window

 = Styling =
 You can use `style.css` from theme to style `YouTube Video` widget content.

-* `.youtube_channel` - widget wrapper class
+* `.youtube_channel` - main widget wrapper class
 * `.ytc_title` - class of video title abowe thumbnail/video object
 * `.ytc_video_container` - class of container for single item
 * `.ytc_video_1`, `.ytc_video_2`, ... - class of container for single item with ordering number of item in widget